 At HigherEchelon, we believe in playing to win.
 Our operational and strategic planning services help organizations achieve success by working with key leaders to align organizational behaviors with strategic goals.
 HigherEchelon helps optimize organizational performance by ensuring you are not only doing things right but doing the right things.
-Our strategic planning services are a conceptual style of planning that simply looks at where the organization is now, where it wants to go, and captures how it will get there.
-It is not about problem-solving – it is about problem framing, and not every plan is a strategic plan.
+Our strategic planning services are a conceptual style of planning that assesses where the organization is now, where it wants to go, and how it will get there.
+It is not about problem-solving – it is about problem-framing, and not every plan is a strategic plan.
 Contact us today to speak with a strategic planning consultant and to learn more about our planning process.

-A coordinated set of tasks for carrying out the critical goals delineated in a strategic plan.
-Accordingly, it goes into greater detail than the strategic plan from which it is derived, spelling out time frames and the roles of individual staff, executive team, and board members, for example.
+A coordinated set of tasks for carrying out the critical goals delineated in the strategic plan.
+The plan goes into greater detail than the strategic plan, spelling out time frames and the roles of individual staff, executive team, and board members, for example.
 It also has a shorter horizon than a strategic plan — usually one fiscal year.

 Phase one of the strategic planning process is to define your vision.
 The vision should not only paint the picture of where you want your organization to go as a business owner or member of the leadership team, but it should also give reference to a milestone or objective that can be measured against so the organization will know when they have arrived.

 Here, we assess where we are as it relates to the vision and strategic direction we have just developed.
 There are several tools that can be used during this phase, one of the most common is a S.W.O.T. analysis: understanding the strengths, weaknesses, opportunities, and threats that you face organizationally.
 The techniques for implementing S.W.O.T will vary organization to organization.
 In smaller organizations, S.W.O.T can be done for the entire organization and, for larger organizations, can be performed by individual departments before bringing the collective group together.